flyteorg/flytesnacks/cookbook/case_studies/ml_training/nlp_processing/README.rst

 .. note::
   You will see multiple outputs once the pipeline completes.
 These would be associated with the serialised LDA and Word2Vec models.
-In addition, FlyteDeck is used to generate a plot rendered in html.
-By default, all these files should be stored in the directory in which the script is being run from.
+In addition, FlyteDeck is used to render the word embeddings plot in html in the Flyte console.

 Walkthrough
 ====================